28757B2/cc1101-python/README.md

 #### `sync_word`
 The Sync Word to use, specified as a two or four byte hexadecimal value (e.g `0f0f`).
 If four bytes are used, the upper and lower two bytes must be the same (e.g `0f0f0f0f`)

-In RX, the device searches for the specified sync word to being reception.
+In RX, the device searches for the specified sync word to begin reception.
+Set `0x00` to disable the sync word.

 In TX, the sync word is preprended to each packet.